mitchelldmiller/quick-mail-wp-plugin/index.md

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Send Reliable Email from WordPress with Quick Mail](https://wheredidmybraingo.com/send-reliable-email-wordpress-quick-mail/) for update info.
+* See [Quick Mail Respects Your Privacy](https://wheredidmybraingo.com/quick-mail-respects-privacy/) for update info.

 ### Installation ###

-1. Download [the latest release](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases/latest) and unpack in your `/wp-content/plugins/` directory.
+* Download the plugin and unpack in your `/wp-content/plugins` directory.

-1. Activate the plugin through the WordPress 'Plugins' menu.
+* Activate the plugin through the 'Plugins' menu in WordPress.

+* Visit the settings page at `Settings -> Quick Mail` to configure the plugin for your site.

+* Optional: [Install WP-CLI](https://wp-cli.org/#installing) to send mail from the command line.

+* Optional: Install [Mailgun](http://wordpress.org/extend/plugins/mailgun/) or [Sendgrid](http://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugin to send reliable email.

 ### Frequently Asked Questions ###